-Connor Barrett (he/him/his) is a junior from Reading, Pennsylvania majoring in Sociology, Anthropology, and Education and majoring in Economics.
+Connor Barrett (he/him/his) is a senior from Reading, Pennsylvania majoring in Sociology, Anthropology, and Education and majoring in Economics.
 His research interests lie within the violence experienced by Black women and children in urban areas, specifically domestic and sexual violence.
 Through this research, he will analyze the ways violence in the Black diaspora have perpetuated since the Precolonial Era and continue today.
 The goal of his research is to use the analysis of this history to form models of community healing for communities of survivors.
 Connor will use his Lang Opportunity Scholarship and Voyager Scholarship to empower survivors through community-based organizations.
 In addition to his main research interests, he also is a research assistant exploring unequal participation in politics and gender gaps in primary/secondary school education.
 Outside of academics, Connor serves as Student-Body Class President, coordinator for Dare 2 Soar, a member of the FLI Council, and a tutor with Petey Greene.
 After graduating, he hopes to obtain a joint Ph.D. in African American Studies and a J.D.

-Jamison Terry is a junior from Washington, D.C. majoring in Black Studies and Sociology & Anthropology.
+Jamison Terry is a senior from Washington, D.C. majoring in Black Studies and Sociology & Anthropology.
 Her research interests consist of Radical Black Feminism, specifically Black Marxist Feminism, and Marxism.
 This summer, she explored Black Women’s historical and theoretical contributions to Leftist movements, particularly Communist movements of the twentieth century.
 Outside of academics, Jamison serves as an executive board member of the Swarthmore Afro-American Student Society, and enjoys cooking in her free time.

 Nicolas Bilal Urick